 3. Less Is More

-Round mirrors have topped the trend charts lately, and it's easy to see why.
-The cool shape is by turns retro and modern, and fits in just about anywhere (bonus: no centering required).
-We love the unique effect achieved here by literally mirroring mirrors back against the opposite wall.
+Round wall mirrors have topped the trend charts lately, and it's easy to see why.
+The cool shape is by turns retro and modern and fits in just about anywhere (bonus: no centering required).

 Get the look: Project62 Decorative Wall Mirror, $60